Robbie Green: PDC return

 Green lost 9–5 to Dirk van Duijvenbode in the third round of the 2016 UK Open.
 His first semi-final in the PDC came at the third Players Championship where he was beaten 6–1 by Michael van Gerwen.
 He didn't have to wait long for his second which came two days later at the fifth event and was ended 6–4 by Ian White.
 A further quarter-final finish saw Green take the last qualification spot for the World Matchplay.
 It was Green's first appearance at the event in 12 years and he was defeated 10–8 by Phil Taylor.
 He also took the final Pro Tour Order of Merit place for the World Grand Prix and won the first set against Dave Chisnall.
 Green threw for the match in the second set, but lost the leg and would be defeated 2–1.

 Green made his PDC World Championship debut at the 2017 event, but only won two legs versus Raymond van Barneveld in a 3–0 loss.
 He got to his first semi-final for 12 months at the ninth Players Championship and was beaten 6–3 by Robert Thornton.

 Green qualified for the Grand slam, where he beat James Wade 5–1, before losing to Phil Taylor 4-5 and 3–5 to Peter Machin.
 "Kong" also reached the Last 32 stage of the Players Championship Finals.

 He hit a 9-darter in one of the six UK Open qualifiers at the beginning of 2018.
-The 2018 season was not good for the man from Wallasey due to a heavy knee injury, which had been affecting Green since he was 15 (after a football incident).
-Robbie picked up far too little money and was unable to qualify for any of the Major and European tour events, thus leading to a dramatic fall in the rankings - he slid all the way to world number 77.
-'Kong' was unable to secure a tour card in the 2019 UK Q School.
+The 2018 season was not good for the man from Wallasey due to a knee injury, which had been affecting Green since he was 15 (after a football incident).
+He was unable to qualify for any of the Major and European tour events, thus leading to a fall in the rankings - he slid all the way to world number 77.
+He was unable to secure a tour card in the 2019 UK Q School.
 Green has not played in any professional PDC tournaments since July 2019.